lissdx/Java-Design-Patterns-Examples/README.md

  * "Directories contain entries, each of which could be a directory."
 1-to-many "has a" up the "is a" hierarchy

+### Template Design Pattern
+ * Define the skeleton of an algorithm in an operation, deferring some steps to
+ client subclasses.
+Template Method lets subclasses redefine certain steps of an
+ algorithm without changing the algorithm's structure.
+ * Base class declares algorithm 'placeholders', and derived classes implement the placeholders.

 ### Proxy Design Pattern
  * Provide a surrogate or placeholder for another object to control access to it.
  * Use an extra level of indirection to support distributed, controlled, or intelligent access.